 - The galaxy of stars shines bright in the night sky.

 Has anyone ever lied a lot to you?
 Then they were telling you a pack of lies.
 Do you think a pack of thieves would tell a pack of lies?

 - The politician told a pack of lies and he cannot be trusted.

 A pair of shoes

 A pair usually refers to two things that go together.
 So two shoes (that match!) would be a pair of shoes.

 - She couldn’t find the pair of shoes she wanted to wear.

 What else comes in pairs?
 A pair of pants.
 A pair of tickets (two tickets).
 A pair of jeans.
 A pair of twos (in poker!).
 Can you think of anything else?

-Erin Duffin lives in Berlin (but not for long!), is an English teacher, yoga instructor, and finds the efficiency of a collective noun very satisfying!
+Erin Duffin lives in Hamburg, is an English teacher, yoga instructor, and finds the efficiency of collective nouns very satisfying!